DWI Lawyers Fighting for You in Raleigh

 Grossly Aggravating Factors

 These will make your penalty more severe as they are seen as negatively compounding the crime of driving while impaired.
-Factors include receiving a DWI while driving on a with a license that was revoked license due to a prior DWI or, a prior conviction within 7 years of the date offense of the current DWI charges ( if there is more than one conviction each will count separately), committing a DWI with a minor or disabled person in the vehicle (this factor counts twice), or being involved in an accident that resulted in serious injury to another person.
+Factors include receiving a DWI while driving with a license that was revoked license due to a prior DWI or, a prior conviction within 7 years of the offense date of the current DWI charges (if there is more than one conviction each will count separately), committing a DWI with a minor or disabled person in the vehicle (this factor counts twice), or being involved in an accident that resulted in serious injury to another person.

-• If One grossly aggravating factor is present the DWI is a Level 2 DWI
+- If one (1) grossly aggravating factor is present the DWI is a Level 2 DWI

-• If Two grossly aggravating factors are present the DWI: Level 1 ( remember, have a child in the car counts as two factors regardless of the number of children in the car.
+- If two (2) grossly aggravating factors are present the DWI is a Level 1 (Remember, having a child in the car counts as two factors regardless of the number of children in the car.)

-• If Three or more grossly aggravating factors ar present the DWI : Level 1A
+- If three (3) or more grossly aggravating factors are present the DWI is a Level 1A

-A mitigating factor includes driving in a safe and lawful manner with the exception of impaired driving, an impairment caused by a lawfully prescribed drug and was taken in a prescribed amount, or a BAC that did not exceed 0.09, having a safe driving record and completing a substance abuse assessment and the recommended treatment.
+A mitigating factor includes driving in a safe and lawful manner, with the exception of impaired driving, an impairment caused by a lawfully prescribed drug that was taken in a prescribed amount, or a BAC that did not exceed 0.09, having a safe driving record and completing a substance abuse assessment and the recommended treatment.

 Penalties for DWI Convictions in North Carolina